mypocketgenius/pocket_genius/Planning Docs/12-29_header-search-refactor.md

 ## Summary

-Refactored the search functionality to be available in the header across all pages, with mobile-responsive expandable search and consistent behavior throughout the application.
+Refactored the search functionality to be available in the header across all pages, with mobile-responsive expandable search and consistent behavior throughout the application. **Completed dropdown search implementation** with inline results, keyboard navigation, and comprehensive testing.
+All deprecated code removed and implementation verified.

 ## Objectives Achieved